-- O Since no trees will be removed associated with this fleeting/dredging project, the Corps has determined there will be no effect on the northern long-eared bats. - Scaleshell Mussel.
-The Federal endangered freshwater scaleshell mussel (Leptodea leptodon) is known to occur within medium to larger rivers and streams in Grundy County, Illinois.
-The scaleshell mussel is primarily a medium to larger river species with stable channels and good water quality.
-They bury themselves in sand and gravel on the river bottom with only the edge of their partially opened shells exposed.
-They are occurring mainly in shallow shoal habitats with moderate to swift currents over coarse sand and gravel. - o No river bottom will be disturbed by this project, therefore The Corps has determined there will be no effect on the scaleshell mussels. - Rattlesnake-master Borer moth.
-The Federal candidate rattlesnake-master borer moth (Papaipema eryngii) is a prairie habitat species.
-The moth is reliant on the rattlesnake master prairie plant as its sole food source.
-There is no critical habitat designated for this species. - No effect determination is required for candidate species, however since there is no prairie habitat to be affected by the project, the Corps has determined there should be no effect on the rattlesnake-master borer moth. - b.
-Based upon the information provided and available at this time, our preliminary determination is that the proposed activity would have no effect on federally listed: - Indiana bat, - Northern long-eared bat, - Scaleshell mussel - Eastern prairie fringed orchid - Rattlesnake-master borer moth. - c.
+- O Since no trees will be removed associated with this fleeting/dredging project, the Corps has determined there will be no effect on the northern long-eared bats. - Decurrent false aster.
+The Federally threatened decurrent false aster (Boltonia decurrens) is known to occur on recently disturbed alluvial soils in the Illinois River in Peoria County, Illinois.
+There is no critical habitat designated for this species. - O Since there is no disturbed alluvial soil habitat to be affected by the project, the Corps has determined there should be no effect on the decurrent false aster. - Rusty patched bumble bee.
+The Federally endangered rusty patched bumble bee (Bombus affinis) is found in grasslands with flowering plants from April through October, underground and abandoned rodent cavities or clumps of grasses above ground as nesting sites, and undisturbed soil for hibernating queens to overwinter.
+There is no critical habitat designated for this species. - O Since there is no grasslands with flowering plant habitat or rodent cavities or clumps of grass above ground, or undisturbed soil habitat to be affected by the project, the Corps has determined there should be no effect on the rusty patched bumble bee. - b.
+Based upon the information provided and available at this time, our preliminary determination is that the proposed activity would have no effect on the following federally listed species: - Indiana bat - Northern long-eared bat - Eastern prairie fringed orchid - Decurrent false aster - Rusty patched bumble bee - c.
 While informal consultation has been initiated with the United States Fish and Wildlife Service (FWS) at this time, we are further coordinating this application with the FWS and the respective resource agencies through this public notice.
 Any comments they may have concerning Federally listed threatened or endangered species or their critical habitat will be considered in the final assessment of the proposed project.
 Accordingly, our preliminary determination is subject to change should further information become available. - 7.
 Public Interest Review.
 The decision whether to issue the Corps permit will be based on an evaluation of the probable impact including cumulative impacts of the proposed activity on the public interest.
 That decision will reflect the national concern for both protection and utilization of important resources.
 The benefit which reasonably may be expected to accrue from the proposal must be balanced against its reasonably foreseeable detriments.
 All factors which may be relevant to the proposal will be considered including the cumulative effects thereof; among those are conservation, economics, aesthetics, general environmental concerns, wetlands, cultural values, fish and wildlife values, flood hazards, floodplain values, land use, navigation, shoreline erosion and accretion, recreation, water supply and conservation, water quality, energy needs, safety, food production and, in general, the needs and welfare of the people. - 8.
 Who Should Reply.
 The Corps of Engineers is soliciting comments from the public; Federal, state, and local agencies and officials; Indian Tribes; and other interested parties in order to consider and evaluate the impacts of this proposed activity.
-Any comments received will be considered by the Corps of Engineers to determine whether to issue, modify, condition or deny a permit for this proposal.
+Any comments received will be considered by the Corps of Engineers to determine whether to issue, modify, condition, or deny a permit for this proposal.
 To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and the other public interest factors listed above.